John Mayer Leaves Halsey More Instagram Comments As Relationship Rumors Heat Up

 Mayer hopped in and offered his assistance, albeit not in the way Halsey was originally expecting.
 “I can be over to break your heart in 20?” wrote Mayer, captured in a screenshot by the Instagram profile CommentsByCelebs.

 While it’s always a bit of a surprise to see celebrities be so playful on each other’s social media, this isn’t the first time that Mayer and Halsey have interacted in a flirty way for the public to see.
-Earlier in November, Halsey posted a screenshot from a FaceTime call she had with Mayer with the caption”7 am carpool karaoke with John Mayer,” as previously reported by E!
+Earlier in November, Halsey posted a screenshot from a FaceTime call she had with Mayer with the caption, “7 am carpool karaoke with John Mayer,” as previously reported by E!
 Online.

 While the FaceTime singalong appeared to be innocent enough, it wasn’t the end of Mayer’s appearances on Halsey’s Instagram.
 The 24-year-old singer posted an advertisement she did for YSL lipstick, which caused Mayer to jokingly respond, “It’s saying that my billing address doesn’t match with the one of my credit card?
 I’ve never had this problem before.
 Can you text me?
 Thanks.”